GLab/glab.github.io/manuals/user/element/external_network.md

 category: manuals
 ---

-# External Network
+# External Network Connectors

-External Networks allow access to external networks or testbeds.
+External Network Connectors allow access to external networks or testbeds.
-External networks have to be defined and configured by hostmanagers or administrators.
+A list of available external networks to choose from is available at _External Network_ under the _Resources_ entry in the main menu. ([→ go now](https://master.tomato-lab.org/external_network/))

 If the external network is located on a different site than the rest of the connected elements, packets have to be forwarded to this site and hence have a higher delay.

 {:.alert .alert-warning}
 Network segments should not have multiple network exits.
-This could cause loops in the network and hence network crashes.
+This could cause loops in the network and result in network crashes.

+## Configuration

+An external network connector element has the following configuration options

 ### Kind